 Mr Manoah Pancharatnam spent three years as a senior registrar in urology at the Institute of Urology in London and at the Royal Marsden.
 He gained invaluable experience there, working with world renowned surgeons.

 Having completed his training, Mr Pancharatnam was offered a consultant post in Saudi Arabia, where he later became Head of Urology until his return to the UK.
 As a young consultant in the Middle East, he had an enormous variety of urological problems to deal with.
 This was where his interest in difficult reconstruction of the urinary tract began.
-Mr Pancharatnam reconstructed ureters, bladders, urethras and undertook very complex Vesico vaginal fistula repairs on these unfortunate women.
+Mr Pancharatnam reconstructed ureters, bladders, urethras and undertook very complex Vesico vaginal fistula repairs.

 Although a large proportion of his time is spent dealing with prostate and bladder cancers, Mr Pancharatnam still continues with his early interest in paediatric urology, and at present he deals with common urological problems including hypospadias repairs.